 Afterwards, the Application Function, on behalf of the Application Service Provider, informs the 5GC that the target application service can use the specific network slices, i.e., by providing application guidance for UE Route Selection Policy (URSP) determination as defined in clause 4.15.6.10 of TS 23.502 [15].
 Depending on the nature of the application guidance, the operator may update the Network Slice Selection policies in the URSP accordingly.
+As a consequence, the application service may be migrated to the new network slice/DNN duple based on the updated URSP rule.

 The URSP rules in the UE, which are used to associate applications with usage of particular network slices, may be pre-configured or provided by the PCF as defined in TS 23.503 [16].
 Each URSP rule is expressed as a traffic descriptor for application detection, e.g. IP descriptors, application descriptors, domain descriptors.